High Protein Pasta Salad With Orzo & Chicken

 High Protein Pasta Salad

 Spending an hour or so once a week to prep the ingredients you use the most will save you time and stress in the kitchen.
 It also helps to prevent food waste.
 If your ingredients are prepped and ready to go, they’re less likely to be forgotten about or go unused.
+This salad was done in the time it took the pasta to cook because I used ingredients that I had already prepped!

 High Protein Pasta Salad